A 12-year-old student who was traveling by New York City Transit ...Learn More

 Medical malpractice occurs when a doctor, nurse, or other health care practitioner falls below the acceptable standard of care, and the patient is injured because of this negligence or incompetence.
 But it is not only the healthcare professional who may be held liable.
 There are instances where hospitals and other facilities, and even HMOs, may be liable for medical malpractice.
+If you have been injured as the result of hospital malpractice, it is important to obtain the assistance of an experienced hospital negligence attorney.

 Generally speaking, employers are liable for the negligence of their employees, and the same holds true for hospitals in relation to the myriad of health care workers employed there.
 This applies to hospitals, urgent care centers, ambulatory and outpatient surgery centers, treatment centers, and similar facilities.
 In addition to being liable for their employees negligence, a hospital may also be held liable when it did not have proper policies and procedures in place to prevent accidents from occurring, such as a chart being misread, the wrong medication administered, the wrong baby sent home, or the wrong surgery performed.
 Hospitals refer to these mistakes as sentinel events or “never events,” because they are never supposed to happen, but they do in fact happen, hundreds or thousands of times every year.